 Information sources are sometimes categorised as primary, secondary or tertiary sources depending on whether or not they are ‘original’ materials or data.
 For some research projects, you may need to use primary sources as well as secondary or tertiary sources.
 However the distinction between primary and secondary sources is not always clear and depends on the context.
 For example, a newspaper article might usually be categorised as a secondary source.
 But it could also be regarded as a primary source if it were an article giving a first-hand account of a historical event written close to the time it occurred.

-Primary sources enable you to get as close to the actual event or research as possible.
-Primary sources are useful for learning about perceptions of an event at the time it occurred, and for getting the most up-to-date information about a topic.
-Examples include, diary entries, census data, original accounts of events, journal articles with original reports of research, letters, email or other correspondence, original manuscripts and archives, interviews, research data and reports, statistics, autobiographies, exhibitions, films, and artists' writings.
+Examples include diary entries, newspaper articles, census data, journal articles with original reports of research, letters, email or other correspondence, original manuscripts and archives, interviews, research data and reports, statistics, autobiographies, exhibitions, films, and artists' writings.

-Secondary sources interpret, evaluate or analyse primary information resources.
-Secondary sources are useful for providing background information on a topic, or for looking back at an event from a current perspective.
-Examples include, journal articles which review or interpret original findings, popular magazine articles commenting on more serious research, textbooks, dictionaries and encyclopaedias, commentaries, and biographies.
+Secondary sources interpret, evaluate or analyse primary sources.
+They're useful for providing background information on a topic, or for looking back at an event from a current perspective.
+The majority of your literature searching will probably be done to find secondary sources on your topic.

-This term is not used a great deal and there is overlap between what might be considered a secondary source and a tertiary source.
-One definition is that a tertiary resource brings together secondary sources.
-Examples include, almanacs, fact books, bibliographies, dictionaries and encyclopaedias, directories, indexes and abstracts.
+The term tertiary sources isn't used a great deal.
+There's overlap between what might be considered a secondary source and a tertiary source.
+One definition is that a tertiary source brings together secondary sources.

 {{You can add more boxes below for links specific to this page [this note will not appear on user pages] }}